Fox's Biscuits

-Fox's Biscuits is an English biscuit manufacturer, founded by the Fox family in Batley, West Yorkshire, in 1853 and currently a subsidiary of Ferrero.
+Fox's Biscuits is a British biscuit manufacturer, founded by the Fox family in Batley, West Yorkshire, in 1853, and currently a subsidiary of Italian multinational food company Ferrero.
 The head office and main factory are based in the town, and the company has another site in Wesham in Lancashire.
 Its biscuits are exported to Europe, North America and Asia.

-The business is known for mass-market and chocolate-covered biscuit bars such as Rocky, Classic, Echo, Crunch Creams and Party Rings.
+The business is known for mass-market and chocolate-covered biscuit bars such as Rocky, Classic, Echo, Crunch Creams, and Party Rings.
 The company also makes own brand biscuit products for a number of supermarkets.

 History

 The company was founded in 1853 in a terraced house, 17 Whitaker Street, in Batley in West Yorkshire by Michael Spedding, who worked from his small bakehouse making "eatables" to sell at feasts and fairs held throughout the north of England.
 His daughter Hannah provided the name for the company when she married Fred Ellis Fox in the late 1800s.
 The house in Whitaker Street still stands.

 The bakery moved to former wartime allotments site in Batley in 1927.

 In 1960, it became a limited company and was named Fox's Biscuits.
 It was purchased by Northern Foods in 1977, which itself was acquired by 2 Sisters Food Group in 2011.
 In September 2013, the Yorkshire Society unveiled a White Rose plaque at the site of the first bakery on Whitaker Street: the first time that the society had presented a plaque to commemorate the formation of a business.